Amon Amarth: The Great Heathen Army (2022–present)

 Amon Amarth announced in June 2022 that their 12th full-length album was titled The Great Heathen Army.
 It is their first album that features the band themselves on the album cover since their debut album.
 Paired with the announcement of the album was a release of a music video for "Get in the Ring" featuring Erick Redbeard, a wrestler for AEW.
 The album was released on 5 August 2022.

-Amon Amarth toured with Machine Head for the Vikings and Lionhearts Tour 2022, a concert tour of Europe taking place in September and October 2022.
+Amon Amarth toured with Machine Head as a part of the Vikings and Lionhearts Tour 2022, a concert tour of Europe taking place in September and October 2022.

 Amon Amarth headlined 2022 the Great Heathen Tour of North America in November and December 2022, with support from Carcass, Obituary, and Cattle Decapitation.

+Amon Amarth headlined the 2024 Metal Crushes All tour in April and May 2024, with support from Cannibal Corpse, Obituary, and Frozen Soul.

+On July 17, 2025, Amon Amarth released their first single since The Great Heathen Army titled We Rule the Waves.

 Musical style and lyrics

 Under their original name Scum, the band played grindcore.
-However, in 1992 the band changed their name to Amon Amarth and adopted a more death metal orientated style.
+However, in 1992 the band changed their name to Amon Amarth and adopted a more death metal-orientated style.
 The band is now usually considered melodic death metal.

-The band bases most of its song lyrics on Norse mythology, the Viking Age, and the pre-Christian world, which thematically comprise a heavy metal style known as Viking metal.
+The band bases most of its song lyrics on Norse mythology, the Viking Age, and the pre-Christian world, themes that have traditionally been most present in Viking metal.
 Viking metal originally emerged in the late 1980s and early 1990s as an ideological offshoot of black metal, made popular by such bands as Bathory and Enslaved.
 Amon Amarth, though a death metal band, is often labeled as Viking metal due to its lyrical themes.